 (It should be noted that Schedules A, B and D of Addington’s Tax were without question general direct taxes, but were not applicable within the American federal taxation scheme because they were of the type that could not be practically or fairly apportioned.)

 Addington’s Tax was an experiment in taxation that exceeded expectations, so it undoubtedly garnered attention from the international government finance crowd.
-In 1815, during the War of 1812, Treasury Secretary Dallas, who would be a likely member of this crowd, suggested an income tax in the nature of an excise because it had the potential to raise multiple millions.
+In early 1815, during the later vestiges of the War of 1812, Treasury Secretary Dallas, who would be a likely member of this crowd, suggested an income tax in the nature of an excise because it had the potential to raise millions.
 Presumably, this tax would have been implemented had the war not abruptly ended.
-Was it Blackstone and the British reports of the collection amounts for each schedule of the Addington Tax that informed Secretary Dallas of its potential?
+Was it Blackstone and the British reports of the collection amounts for Schedules C and E of the Addington Tax that informed Secretary Dallas of its potential?

 This first American legislative expression of Blackstone’s ninth excise would run successfully until 1872 when Congress allowed it to go dormant.
 Statistics from the Commissioner of Internal Revenue show that only a tiny fraction of the population was subject to the tax, yet it would raise a quarter of all revenue collected from internal taxation.
 The favorable British results were successfully duplicated and Blackstone’s recommendation was once again validated.

 Whereas the American income tax only saw a ten year stint, the British income tax ran continuously, during the second half of the nineteenth century.
 Dowell picked two periods, 1879-80 and 1884-5, for his then current (1888) study of the tax.
 As mentioned previously, the tax utilized the same format established by the much earlier Addington Tax.
 Dowell reviews them in detail: